HAMEEMM/multimodal_medical_diagnosis/README.md

 The research addresses a fundamental challenge in healthcare: interpreting complex medical narratives and sounds to support clinical decision-making.
 By leveraging multimodal data analysis, this work aims to serve as a supplementary tool for healthcare professionals, potentially improving diagnostic accuracy and efficiency.

+The implementation addresses specific research questions about the effectiveness of NLP for classifying patient symptoms from text data (RQ1) and audio data (RQ2), testing hypotheses about whether these approaches provide sufficient precision and recall for clinical decision support.
+Using a 70% F1 score threshold for determining clinical utility, the research demonstrates that both modalities individually surpass this threshold, with combined approaches providing additional performance gains.

 ## 🎯 Research Objectives

 - Develop NLP models to effectively classify medical conditions from textual symptom descriptions